 How did a sandbox game about blocks become a worldwide phenomenon?
 Check out the history of Minecraft.

-There's a learning curve here, and the Dark Souls-style combat has the potential to frustrate, but this is the most accessible Monster Hunter game we've seen in years.
+You'll face a learning curve with Monster Hunter: World and the dark-souls style of combat has the potential to frustrate, but this is the most accessible Monster Hunter game we've seen in years.
 If you've been looking for a chance to break into the series, this is it.

-In our Monster Hunter World review we called the game "a bold and confident new chapter" and gave it a "play it now" recommendation.
+In our review, we called the game "a bold and confident new chapter" and gave it a "play it now" recommendation.
 Thinking of becoming a Monster Hunter yourself?
-Make sure you check out our full survival guide.
+Make sure you check out our Monster Hunter: World survival guide.

 Rockstar's Red Dead Redemption 2 took 2018 by storm, giving us the gun-toting, western open-world we were hoping for.
 You play as Arthur Morgan, a gunslinger in the notorious Van Der Linde gang as he navigates the trials and tribulations of the changing west.

-Red Dead Redemption 2 is certainly game which will keep you busy.
+Red Dead Redemption 2 is certainly game that will keep you busy.
 Between story missions, mini-games, activities and side quests, you will find yourself sinking plenty of hours into this title without even noticing it.
-And with Red Dead Online in beta testing it won't be long until players can properly team up with a posse of friends to play.
+And with Red Dead Online, you can team up with a posse of friends to play.

-Despite being the sequel to a prequel about the young life of the Lara Croft, this still feels like a Tomb Raider game that has grown up.
-The reboot which saw a brave new direction for the franchise seemed a lot of the time to be little more than a bit of light Uncharted cosplay, but Rise is a far more accomplished game - and we prefer it to the final instalment, Shadow of the Tomb Raider.
+Despite being the sequel to a prequel about the young life of Lara Croft, this still feels like a Tomb Raider game that has grown up.
+The reboot which saw a brave new direction for the franchise seemed a lot of the time to be little more than a bit of light Uncharted cosplay, but Rise is a far more accomplished game - and we prefer it to the final installment, Shadow of the Tomb Raider.

 There are also tombs: yes, that might seem a fatuous thing to say given the name, but the previous game gave them short shrift.
 In Rise though they are deeper and more plentiful.
 Rise also has one of the best narratives of any Tomb Raider game, penned again by Rhianna Pratchett, it's sometimes rather poignant.
 It's undoubtedly one of the top Xbox One games around.

 Rare's swashbuckling adventure Sea of Thieves lets players to take on the role of a pirate sailing the seas of a fantastical world – either alone or as part of a crew of up to four members.
 It's up to you whether you choose to focus on trading, treasure-hunting or plundering the loot of others.

-FromSoftware's latest offering is not to be scoffed at.
+FromSoftware's previous offering before Elden Ring is not to be scoffed at.
 If you thought the Dark Souls series was hard, then Sekiro: Shadows Die Twice is extreme mode.

 Sekiro is more punishing than any title we've seen from FromSoftware before, but actually achieving those rare moments of success is extremely rewarding.
-Set against a background that balances brutality and beauty, Sekiro is one of this year's must-have titles – if you have the patience for it.
+Set against a background that balances brutality and beauty, Sekiro is a must-have Xbox One title if you have the patience for it.

-Check out our full Sekiro: Shadows Die Twice review.
+Check out our full Sekiro: Shadows Die Twice review

-The original Titanfall was a great game and its sequel, Titanfall 2, improves on it every conceivable way: the motion is more fluid, there are more distinct titans to choose from and, hold onto your hats here, there's actually a single-player campaign that might take the cake for the best first-person shooter story of the year.
+The original Titanfall was a great game and its sequel, Titanfall 2, improves on it in every conceivable way: the motion is more fluid, there are more distinct titans to choose from and, hold onto your hats here, there's actually a single-player campaign that might take the cake for the best first-person shooter story of the year.